Do you want to stay sharp? It takes work. Here are five ways to improve as an entrepreneur.

 The internet is teeming with the top ways to become an entrepreneur, the best books to read for entrepreneurs, and the top things entrepreneurs didn’t know about becoming entrepreneurs.
 But finding ways to stay sharp and keep focus can be tricky.
 If you’re in the game already, how do you aim to be the greatest version of your entrepreneurial self?

 Below, find a list of five ways that you can improve as an entrepreneur.
 These suggestions are just broad generalizations; they’re complete with action tips that you can do right now to up your game and stay sharp.
+For more on what NOT to do, check out this blog post.

 Five Ways to Improve as an Entrepreneur